simlmx/secret-santa/README.md

 Todos for next year
 -------------------

-Make sure the santa forms a chain, e.g. a -> b -> c -> d instead of a -> b -> a, c -> d -> d.
+Make sure the santas form a chain, e.g. a -> b -> c -> d -> a instead of a -> b -> a, c -> d -> d.
 It's always more fun that way!